 Nothing specific just yet.
 There are no mandated changes for requirements on food / nutrition labels at this specific time.
-But, they may be coming at some point down the road.
+But they may be coming at some point down the road.
 We will do our best to keep you posted as to changes in FDA requirements.
-In the mean time, however, please feel free to visit the custom food labels page of our site for a listing of products we offer and more information.
+In the mean time, however, please feel free to visit our custom product labels page for more information.

 And, if you’d like even more info on this subject, please visit the FDA’s website…

 Have a question or comment about food or nutrition facts labels?
 Please leave your comment below and we will get back to you with a personal response.

 CEO – MaverickLabel.Com